Testing Services

 • are at least 1 metre high.

-• have vertical bars which are no more than 12.5cm apart (use a ruler to measure the gaps between your vertical balustrade posts).
+• have vertical bars that are no more than 12.5cm apart (use a ruler to measure the gaps between your vertical balustrade posts).

 • all furniture, potted plants and other climbable objects are kept away from the edge of balconies.